Conphucious/SteamDeckSleeper/readme.md

 This project was created to imitate a sleep function on the steam deck.
 There is no way to download and sleep your device at the same time.
 What this utility does is:

 1. Turns down the device's brightness to 0
-2. Idles the device until any downloads completed
+2. Idles the device until ALL downloads completed
 3. Shuts down the device (based on your conditional selection)

-The conditional selection has the following options:
-- Until download complete
-- 15 minutes
-- 30 minutes
-- 60 minutes

-Selecting `Until download complete` will shutdown the device when all downloads have successfulyl finished versus selecting `15 minutes` which will shutdown the device in 15 minutes from now regardless of whether the steam downloads have finished.

 # Installation